IBSurgeon/FirebirdEncryptionPluginInstall/README.md

 What 1-step installer will do:

+####  Search for installed Firebird instances

-1) Installer searches for installed Firebird in registry and offers to choose to what instance the plugin should be installed.
-It verifies if there is compatible version of Firebird (3.0.3, 4.0.x, 5.0.x).
+Installer searches for installed Firebird in registry and offers to choose to what instance the plugin should be installed.
+It verifies if there is compatible version of Firebird (3.0.3+, 4.0.x, 5.0.x).

 ```
 D:\Firebird\FirebirdEncryptionPluginInstall-main\ForWindows>install-Firebird-encryption-plugin.bat